ran-jith/ranjithakalur.github.io/README.md

 ## Ranjith R
 ## This page is under construction ..
+Junior Software Engineer at Turbolab Technologies

-Student @ Government Engineering College, Sreekrishnapuram, Palakkad
+Studied B.tech IT at Government Engineering College Sreekrishnapuram, Palakkad

-B. Tech Information Technology (4th Year)

-Avid cricket fan and a proud of the Australian National Cricket Team.